 The Desolating Sacrilege

 The passage says that a desolating sacrilege would be seen as a warning to believers to flee the city.
-The Lord places the context of Matthews’ desolating sacrilege in reference to Daniel 9.
+The Lord places the context of Matthews’ desolating sacrilege in Daniel 9.
 In the parallel accounts, Mark also uses the term desolating sacrilege where Luke says armies will surround Jerusalem.

 The Hebrew word for desolation is shamen; meaning be desolate, appalled, a devastation, a ruin.
 It is not, as some believe, exclusively an idol or idolatry.
-It can be, but Daniel and Luke have clearly identified armies surrounding Jerusalem.
+It can be, but Daniel and Luke have identified armies surrounding Jerusalem.

 and the people of the prince who is to come shall destroy the city and the sanctuary.
 Its end shall come with a flood, and to the end there shall be war; desolations are decreed.
 Dan.
 9:26b